shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-08-Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics.md

 Step 2

-Launch the project using Eclipse or your favorite IDE and make the necessary adjustments to the code (for example the path to the .csv), then compile and export it to a .jar file.
+Compile the code to a .jar file using your favorite IDE or compiler after making necessary adjustments.
+Ex.
+You will need to change the path to the words.csv.

 Step 3

 This step is optional if you are not working on a distributed environment.
-If you are working on a distributed computing environment you can add the .csv to an accessible path to the user running the spark job to each node in your cluster.
-Ex. home/username/data a the words.csv file would be place in this location for each node in the cluster.
+If you do have a cluster environment, you can add the words.csv to an accessible path to the user running the spark job on each node in your cluster.
+Ex. home/username/data

 Step 4